-“It all begins with the milk” says Joe Dal Ferro, president of Switzerland Cheese Marketing Inc. “Swiss cows are pasture fed a diet of grass or naturally dried hay – nothing else.
-This results in a very high quality milk that forms the base for our cheeses.”
+“It all begins with the milk,” says Joe Dal Ferro, president of Switzerland Cheese Marketing Inc. “Swiss cows are pasture fed a diet of fresh grass or naturally dried hay—nothing else.
+This results in a very high quality milk that forms the base for our cheese.”

 Switzerland Cheese is naturally delicious.
-It is guaranteed GMO free, in fact, the import and use of GMOs is strictly prohibited in Switzerland, and it’s also lactose and gluten free.
+It is guaranteed GMO free.
+In fact, the use of GMOs is strictly prohibited in Switzerland, and it’s also lactose and gluten free.
 Well over 60% of Switzerland is agricultural pastureland, the majority of which is occupied by family run farms.
-Almost 80% of these farms have less than 30 cows, each meticulously cared for and Switzerland boasts one of the highest standards of animal welfare in the world.
+Almost 80% of these farms have less than 30 cows, each meticulously cared for.
+Switzerland boasts one of the highest standards of animal welfare in the world.
 This all translates to high quality, mouth-watering cheese while helping to preserve the beauty and integrity of the country’s cows, pastures and grasslands.

-“Most Swiss cheese, including our Kaltbach Cave Aged Le Gruyere, are produced from unpasteurized milk under the strictest health and safety guidelines,” continues Dal Ferro.
+“Most Swiss cheese, including our Cave Aged Kaltbach Le Gruyère, are produced from unpasteurized milk under the strictest health and safety guidelines,” continues Joe.
 “This natural method is what gives our cheese its rich, buttery flavour.”

-“Be sure to check the ingredient list” says Joe, “the smaller the list, the better.”
-Kaltbach Cave Aged Le Gruyere AOP is made from four simple ingredients: unpasteurized cow’s milk, bacterial culture, rennet, and salt.
+Cave Aged Kaltbach Le Gruyère AOP is made from four simple ingredients: unpasteurized cow’s milk, bacterial culture, rennet and salt.
 Rennet is a complex set of natural enzymes that separates milk into solid curds for cheese making and liquid whey.

 Only the best dairy is suitable for this long and careful aging process.
-Local cheese masters call on their years of experience to create 35 kg wheels of Le Gruyere.
-Three months from its date of production the local cheese makers are inspected by Kaltbach cave masters who select only the highest quality wheels for maturation in the Kaltbach caves.
+Three months after its production, the local Gruyère is inspected by Kaltbach cave masters who select only the best wheels for maturation in the Kaltbach caves.

-Once the cave master is content that the cave aged Le Gruyere has fully matured does it make its way to our shelves.
-Kaltbach Cave Aged Le Gruyere is famous for its fruity and tangy flavour profile and its signature dark rind.
+Only once the cave master is content that the Cave Aged Le Gruyère has fully matured does it make its way to retail.
+Cave Aged Le Gruyère is famous for its fruity and tangy flavour profile and its signature dark rind.

-Kaltbach Le Gruyere is a genuine classic among Swiss hard cheeses and it has been for a long long time.
-The long history of cheese making in the Gruyere region dates back to the 1100s.
+Kaltbach Le Gruyère is a genuine classic among Swiss hard cheeses and it has been for a long time.
+The history of cheese making in the Gruyère region dates back to the 1100s.
 Its strong and smooth flavour that is neither salty nor sharp, and its crumbly nature makes it a favourite on cheese platters and a frequent award winner at international cheese competitions.

-Like any fine cheese, Dal Ferro says that Le Gruyere is best enjoyed raw with some dried fruit and nuts and a glass of white wine.
-Le Gruyere is also known for its excellent melting properties making it the go-to anchor cheese for fondue and countless other recipes.
+Like any fine cheese, Joe says that Le Gruyère is best enjoyed raw with some dried fruit and nuts and a glass of white wine.
+Le Gruyère is also known for its excellent melting properties, making it the go-to anchor cheese for fondue and countless other recipes.